Mark Chapter 1

 40and there doth come to him a leper, calling on him, and kneeling to him, and saying to him -- 'If thou mayest will, thou art able to cleanse me.'
 41And Jesus having been moved with compassion, having stretched forth the hand, touched him, and saith to him, 'I will; be thou cleansed;' 42and he having spoken, immediately the leprosy went away from him, and he was cleansed.
 43And having sternly charged him, immediately he put him forth, 44and saith to him, 'See thou mayest say nothing to any one, but go away, thyself shew to the priest, and bring near for thy cleansing the things Moses directed, for a testimony to them.'
 45And he, having gone forth, began to proclaim much, and to spread abroad the thing, so that no more he was able openly to enter into the city, but he was without in desert places, and they were coming unto him from every quarter.

-The Beginning of the Good News about Jesus
+The Beginning of Jesus' Good News

 John the Baptist Prepares the Way